 The Las Vegas cash-cow bias is alive and well.

 Which brings us to the ugly side of megafights: controversial decisions.
 As per usual following a close fight these days, cries of robbery! inundated social media once the verdict was announced, this despite the fact Canelo getting the points victory isn’t anywhere near the top of the list of the worst decisions of all time.
 That said, what really bothers those of us who saw Golovkin outwork Canelo last weekend, is that even though a majority of fans and media members believe the Kazakh did enough to defeat Canelo in both fights, only a single judge’s card out of a possible six has been in his favor in this rivalry so far.
 To put it mildly, something is rotten in the state of Nevada.

-In fact, to see just how statistically odd it is to not have seen a single card last weekend in favor of Golovkin, check out this reddit compilation of 59 cards from media members, with only two (!) favoring Canelo, and a whopping 40 seeing Golovkin as the winner.
-The scoring bias, whether conscious or subconscious, from the judges sitting ringside in favor the sport’s cash king is simply undeniable.
-And it’s worth pointing out that this decision maybe wouldn’t bother us so much if Canelo didn’t already have a history of being favored in close fights.
+In fact, to see just how statistically odd it is to not have seen a single card last weekend in favor of Golovkin, check out this reddit compilation of 59 cards from media members, with only two (!) favoring Canelo, and a whopping forty calling it for Golovkin.
+Whether conscious or subconscious, the scoring bias on the part of the judges in favor of the sport’s cash king is simply undeniable.
+Keep in mind, this decision maybe wouldn’t bother us so much if Canelo didn’t already have a history of being favored in close fights.
 Not only did the judges award him victories and suspiciously wide cards in close fights against Austin Trout and Erislandy Lara, he somehow received a draw card in what was essentially a shutout loss to Floyd Mayweather back in 2013.